discourse/mobystash/README.md

   by the moby daemon while we've been watching, labelled by the type of event.

-* **`mobystash_log_entries_read_total`**: A count of the number of log entries that have been received from the Moby daemon, labelled by container name (`name`), container ID (`container_id`), and whether the log entry came through stdout or stderr (`stream`).
+* **`mobystash_log_entries_read_total`**: A count of the number of log entries that have been received from the Moby daemon, labelled by container name (`container_name`), container ID (`container_id`), and whether the log entry came through stdout or stderr (`stream`).
 Since containers that have been labelled as "disabled" for mobystash purposes don't read log entries, they shouldn't show up in here at all.

 * **`mobystash_log_entries_sent_total`**: A count of the number of log entries that have been sent on to the LogstashWriter, labelled the same as